The King's College requires at least 120 credits to graduate with a bachelor's degree.

-Around 53% of students who started college at The King's College complete all the credits required within six years.
+NOTE: Around 53% of students who start college at The King's College graduate within six years.

 The King's College offers an orientation program before the start of fall classes to prepare new students for college life.